raspberry-pi-nano

 Learning to Use the Nano Text Editor on Raspberry Pi

-We continue with the entries for Raspberry Pi and Linux.
-This time we are going to delve into the Nano text editor, an old inseparable friend that will accompany us in most Linux distributions, and with which we must familiarize ourselves.
+We continue with the posts dedicated to Raspberry Pi and Linux.
+This time we are going to delve into the Nano text editor, an old inseparable friend that will accompany us in most Linux distributions, and with which we should become familiar.

-GNU Nano is a simple text editor mostly controlled by keyboard.
-It is especially suitable for editing files (for example, configuration files) from the command line or from SSH, where a mouse is not always available.
+GNU Nano is a simple text editor largely controlled by keyboard.
+It is especially suitable for editing files (for example, configuration files) from the command line or from SSH, where we don’t always have a mouse available.

 The first version of Nano dates back to 1999.
 It was developed to resemble Pico, the editor of a popular email client of the time called Pine.
-Initially Nano was called TIP (TIP Isn’t Pico).
-Later it changed its name to Nano, playing with SI prefixes, since “nano is 1000 times greater than pico”.
+At first, Nano was called TIP (TIP Isn’t Pico).
+Later it changed its name to Nano, playing with SI prefixes, since “nano is 1000 times larger than pico.”

-In February 2001 Nano became part of the GNU Project and became part of the free software.
-It is the integrated text editor in most Linux distributions, such as Debian or Ubuntu, which includes Raspbian for Raspberry Pi.
+In February 2001, Nano became an official part of the GNU Project, becoming part of free software.
+It is the text editor integrated by default in most Linux distributions, such as Debian or Ubuntu, which includes Raspbian for Raspberry Pi.

-Although it is not the only available alternative (some with many followers like VIM), it is almost inevitable that at some point you will use Nano to quickly edit a text.
-Fortunately, it is a simple and very easy to use program.
+Although it’s not the only alternative available (some with many followers like VIM), it’s almost inevitable that at some point you’ll use Nano to quickly edit text.
+Fortunately, it is a simple and very easy-to-use program.

-However, despite its simplicity, Nano has more options and tools than it seems at first.
-Therefore, and since it is a tool that we will end up using frequently, it is advisable that we delve a little into its use and lose our fear of it.
+However, despite its simplicity, Nano has more options and tools than it seems at first glance.
+Therefore, and since it’s a tool we’ll end up using frequently, it’s a good idea to delve a little deeper into its use and lose our fear of it.

 • The top bar shows information about the edited file